All Episodes

 Sean has supplied us with a photograph that is a worldwide exclusive.

-He'll tell you about it as he comes on at two o'clock pacific time.
+He'll tell you about it as he comes on at 2 o'clock Pacific time.

-Meantime, we're back to Al Bilek in a moment.
+Meantime, we're back to Al Bilik in a moment.

-and i'm going to ask him about the treatment of those sailors who came back
+And I'm going to ask him about the treatment of those sailors who came back with what sounds like rather severe biological damage.

-damage you are listening to one of the last survivors of the philadelphia
+You are listening to one of the last survivors of the Philadelphia experiment.

 Al, before we move on to the second tragic experiment with Eldridge, I'm a little curious.